chilico/django-asgi/README.md

 1. `DJANGO_PROJECT_NAME`
    Set your Django project name by replace this value (default `project`).

-IMPORTANT: Do not change this value after first spinning up Docker; a new project will be created with `django-admin startproject ${DJANGO_PROJECT_NAME}` if the project name value and its settings file doesn't exist.
+IMPORTANT: Do not change this value after first spinning up Docker; a new project will be created with `django-admin startproject ${DJANGO_PROJECT_NAME}` if the named project directory and its settings file do not exist.
 Alternatively, hardcode your preferred name and remove all instances of the var (recommended for more established projects).

 2. `DEBUG`
    Set `DEBUG=1` for development (default `1`).
 This is both for Django dev and to direct uvicorn to reload file changes.